build-on-aws/content/posts/using-redis-on-cloud-ten-things-you-should-know/index.md

 Instead of using consistent hashing (like lot of other distributed databases), Redis uses the concept of hash slots.
 There are `16384` slots in total, a range of hash slots is assigned to each primary node in the cluster and each key belongs to a specific hash slot (thereby assigned to a particular node).
 Multi-key operations executed on a Redis cluster cannot work if keys belong to different hash slots.

 But, you are not completely at the mercy of the cluster!
-It's possible to influence the key placement by using *hash tags*.
+It's possible to influence the key placement by using *hashtags*.
 Thus, you can ensure that specific keys have the same hash slot.
 For example, if you are storing orders for customer ID `42` in a `HASH` named `customer:42:orders` and the customer profile info in `customer:42:profile`, you can use curly braces `{}` to define the specific substring which will be hashed.
 In this case, our keys are `{customer:42}:orders` and `{customer:42}:profile` - `{customer:42}` now drives the hash slot placement.
 Now we can be confident that both these keys will in the *same* hash slot (hence same node).

 ## 5. Did you think about scaling (back) in?